Approve applications in Configuration Manager

 Onboard the site to Azure services for Cloud Management.

-Manually configure settings in Azure AD:
+Manually configure settings in Microsoft Entra ID:

 Select the application that you created for Configuration Manager Cloud Management integration.